inesusvet/tests-talk/PITCHME.md

 - You do read & write tests on daily basis
 - You want to think ahead about testability of system

++++
+@title[References]

+## Further reading
+- "The art of unit testing" by Roy Osherove
+- "Extreme programming: TDD by example" by Kent Beck

 ---
 @title[5 whys]